rf-rebuttal/rf-rebuttal.github.io/index.md

 </div>

 ## Figure A
-In this figure, we illustrate the rendering PSNR throughout our optimization procedure.
+In this figure, we illustrate the rendering PSNR throughout our optimization procedure, and a comparison with K-Planes.
+Each section (1 to 9) represents one fitting phase, where K-Planes are replaced with refined K-Planes between two consecutive stages.

 As depicted:
   - N1 and N2 are chosen so that the alternating procedure switches stages as soon as the model starts to converge